DFE-Digital/tra-digital-design-history/app/posts/find-a-lost-trn/2022-08-12-unlocking-tssp-accounts.md

   date: 2022-08-12
 ---

-Many people use Find a Lost TRN to access their DQT record via the [Teacher Self Service Portal]().
+Many people use Find a Lost TRN to access their DQT record via the [Teacher Self Service Portal](/teacher-self-service-portal/) (TSSP).

 TSSP accounts that were created before 2014 and haven't been used are locked by default.
 At present, the only way to unlock your account is to contact the TRA helpdesk.